 Sugar snap peas vs snow peas

 The basic difference is the size of the two.
 Sugar snap peas have thicker and sturdier pods.
-The pods are “puffy” in shape because they have empty space inside the pod
+The pods are “puffy” in shape because they have space inside the pods

-The peas inside the sugar snap peas are larger in size compared to snow peas.
+The peas inside the sugar snap peas are larger compared to snow peas.
 They also taste sweeter and can be eaten individually

 Sugar snap peas can be eaten with the pod itself.
-The pod is edible and said to have tons of fiber.
+The pod is edible and said to have tons of fiber, vitamins, folate, and other nutrients.
 Source: Live Strong

 Can these snap peas be shelled?